 Improving the Organisation of Project Teams

 It is the way we deliver projects!
-Effective organisation is crucial to the successful delivery on time, to budget and to specification.
+Effective project organisation is crucial to successful project delivery on time, to budget and to specification.
 However:

 - How much time and attention do we really pay to this topic when initiating new projects?

 - How much time and effort do we spend on improving the organisation, initiation and mobilisation of strategic projects?

 - How serious are organisational issues and their consequences?

 - What is the cost to the business of not addressing this aspect effectively?

 - Identifying all key roles and in particular defining their responsibilities (i.e. not just your own element).